Deploy on Kubernetes, with Kafka support

 app: kafkorama

-replicas: 1 # The desired number of cluster members 🅑
+replicas: 1 # Desired number of cluster nodes

 template: